open5gs/open5gs/docs/_docs/guide/02-building-open5gs-from-sources.md

 ### Getting MongoDB
 ---

 Install MongoDB with package manager.
+It is used as database for the HSS and PCRF.

 ```bash
 $ sudo apt update